RSDO-DS3/SloREL/README.md

 ---

 In this repository contains model for relation extraction in the Slovenian language.
 Repository for the method which was used for training the model can be found on https://github.com/monologg/R-BERT.
-We used [CroSloEngual](https://huggingface.co/EMBEDDIA/crosloengual-bert) BERT model to fine-tune the model for our task.
+We used the [CroSloEngual](https://huggingface.co/EMBEDDIA/crosloengual-bert) BERT model to fine-tune the model for our task.

 ## Project structure